mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 }
 ```

-In addition, we can use more advanced serialization / deserialization capabilities.
-For example, we
-can derive the serde directly from one of the available using the `inmap` family of functions:
+In addition, we can use more advanced serialization/deserialization capabilities.
+For example, we can derive the `Serde` directly from another using the `inmap` family of functions:

 ```scala
 // Zio-kafka library code